3. Simulating bound states in a quantum dot using the quantum-well and Schrödinger solvers

 Finally, the log following

-LAUNCHING SELF-CONSISTENT SCHROEDINGER-POISSON LOOP
+LAUNCHING SELF-CONSISTENT SCHRODINGER-POISSON LOOP

 provides information about the computation time, maximum error, and convergence status of the coupled Schrödinger–Poisson equations for the quantum-well solver.